Skip to content

 Agents will handle execution.
 Humans will handle judgment, taste, and the decisions that matter.
 The question isn't whether this will happen — it's whether humans are prepared for the role that remains.

 Particle exists to make sure they are.
-Everything we build is designed to help humans do their best work in this new reality — to sharpen their judgment, protect their energy, and thrive alongside agents, not be replaced by them.
+Everything we build is designed to help humans do their best work in this new reality — to sharpen their judgment, protect their attention, and do the work agents can't.

 The Standard